Any student, faculty or staff member of Narragansett High School

 How do I make a request?

 If you would like to request and borrow a book from a participating RILINKlibrary, log into RICAT, conduct your search and then click the "Hold It" button.
 This will prompt the request.
-See specific directions on how to log in above.
 If you need further help, see the librarian or library assistant.

 How will I know when the book has arrived at the school?